whkelvin/Note/Psyc Note/Chapter3.md

 - Back to resting potential

 ## Myelin Sheath
-- nodes of Ranvier - break points between lumps of myeline sheath to increase conduction speed
+- nodes of Ranvier - break points between lumps of myelin sheath to increase conduction speed
 - The jumping of charges between nodes is called saltatory conduction

 ## Axon